 No. Just stop.
 It’s not worth it, man.
 Don’t go any further.
 The Thrawn trilogy may not be perfect, but they are pretty much as good as it gets.

 Back when the whole Episode VII thing was announced, you may have seen some stuff about how the new movies were totally going to be based on these specific books.
-That’s just fan talk, though: Lucasfilm has given us no basis to believe that and honestly?
-It’s probably just as well.
+This turned out not be the case, and it’s probably just as well.
 The Thrawn trilogy aren’t really set up like movies: They’re novels.
 They’re plotted like novels.
 They’re paced like novels.
 They are very much not movies and that’s okay.
 They’re not trying to be movies: They’re books about people who we met in movies, and that’s why they work as books.
 They’re sequels to the Original Trilogy, but they’re not THE sequels.
 If Lucasfilm decides to incorporate some things from the Thrawn trilogy into the new canon, I’ll be enthusiastic, but we have yet to see any sign of that happening.

 Okay, fine.
 You REALLY want to keep reading?
 Here’s some other stuff to get you started: